$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 These are the costs you incur in Nigeria before the VFS appointment.

 IOM clinics are located in Ikeja (Lagos), Asokoro (Abuja), and Benin City.
-Private options such as Q-Life Family Clinic on Victoria Island charge around ₦120,000.
-The IOM fee is paid in USD at point of service.
+Private options such as Q-Life Family Clinic on Victoria Island charge around ₦120,000 for adults.
+IOM fees are quoted in USD but paid in Naira before the examination at the UN exchange rate.

 Nigeria Police Force Character Certificate (POSSAP) The official fee on the POSSAP portal (possap.gov.ng) is approximately ₦30,000.
 Expedited processing that compresses the timeline from 21 days to roughly 7 business days costs up to ₦100,000.